Students' Association Council

 The people on Council have many powers and duties.
-Some of these include: ensuring that the opinions and concerns of their student constituents are represented in the decision making of the Council, promoting the interests of the Membership and put the interests of Membership above their own interests, acting as liaisons between their appointed School and the Association.
+Some of these include: ensuring that the opinions and concerns of their student constituents are represented in the decision making of the Council, promoting the interests of the Membership and putting the interests of Membership above their own interests, and acting as liaisons between their appointed School and the Association.

 What is the time commitment of a Student Council position?